marshyski/cosmodrome/README.md

  - cert (define your SSL cert file location)
  - key (define your SSL key file location)

+Defaults:

+ - API rate limit is set globally for all endpoints for requests from remote addresses 2880 per day, 120 per hour

 **Generate your environment YAML files in data.**